How To be Stress Free During Christmas

 Whatever you dream, you can certainly create.
 Gone are the days of cotton wool on Christmas tree leaves.
 Begin by choosing a christmas theme which determine the ornaments and colors you will use to decorate your home.
 For a traditional white christmas, use silver, gold, green and red.
 For uniformity, choose a color scheme that complements your existing decor and repeat it in every room of your home.
 If the thought of a unique Christmas inspires you, decorate with Maasai cloth, wooden or banana fiber moulded figure and beaded ornaments for your tree.

 The Christmas tree is usually the heart of festive decor and by putting it up, most families praise the beginning of the season.
 If you opt for a live tree, buy one with healthy green appearance, firm leaves and keep it hydrated so it lasts until the New Year.
 Artificial trees, which can be recycled come in different sizes.
 Christmas trees can be made from dried tree branches, mesh wires and banana fiber.
 Your tree is the focal point so keep it in a prominent place in your home.
 Decorate it from the top working your way down.
-Shop Amazon's Christmas Corner - Holiday decor, tableware, and entertainment
+Shop Amazon's Christmas Corner - Holiday decor, tableware, and entertainment and start with the lights, bands of flowers, large ornaments and then fill out the empty gaps with smaller ornaments.

 The traditional spaces for Christmas decor are usually fireplace mantles, windowsills and staircases.
 Ties bands of flowers along the staircase railings.
 You can place them at intervals with bowls, bells or stars.
 If children's safety is not a concern, even a string of Christmas lights will do wonders on the railing.